The former Japanese National Railways sleeper express train "Blue Train Akebono"

 The transport railway that ran inside Kosaka Mine © Kosaka Town Development Co., Ltd

-Kosaka Mine reached its peak in the late Meiji period, and Kosaka Town developed into a large town with the second largest population in Akita Prefecture.
-However, production gradually declined thereafter, and the mine was eventually closed in 1990 (Heisei 2) due to the depletion of ore
+The Kosaka Mine reached its peak in the late Meiji era, and Kosaka Town developed into a major city boasting the second largest population in Akita Prefecture.
+However, the mine's output gradually declined thereafter, and it was finally closed in 1990 (Heisei 2) due to the depletion of its ore reserves

-Kosaka Railway also ceased passenger service in 1994 (Heisei 6), and freight transport was discontinued in 2009 (Heisei 21)
+The Kosaka Railway also ceased passenger service in 1994, and freight transport was discontinued in 2009

-The three passenger cars consist of an A-class sleeping compartment (Slone 24-551), a B-class sleeping compartment (Ohane 24-555), and an open B-class sleeping compartment (Ohanefu 24-12) .
-All three cars were manufactured in 1973 (Showa 48) .
-After undergoing several renovation works, they have taken on the style that is currently preserved.
-All were manufactured by Fuji Heavy Industries Ltd.
+The three passenger cars consist of a private A-class sleeping compartment (Surone 24-551), a private B-class sleeping compartment (Ohane 24-555), and an open B-class sleeping compartment (Ohanefu 24-12) .
+All three cars were manufactured in 1973 (Showa 48).

 A-class sleeping compartment